 Helmet - Orange on the back- Full-faced with goggles (DOT approved) (REQUIRED)

 It is the duty of the individual rider to determine the class he/she is legal to ride in.
 Entry into a class does not necessarily make you legal for that class.
 Another entrant or his/her representative can protest you.
 Responsibility of meeting proper rider classification and machine specifications rests with the individual entrants.

 No practice starts are allowed.

-Rider must be within 15 inches of the start line and at a standstill before the Green Flag Lifts. (no running starts).
+Rider must be within 15 inches of the start line and at a standstill before the Green Light. (no running starts).

 Leveling of snow behind the start line is permitted but NOT IN FRONT of the starting line (unless performed by a race official at their discretion).

 Non-Participants Rule: NO person may remain within 10 feet behind the starting line upon the Flagman taking position and checking for each "Riders-Ready" signal.

 "Similarly, if anyone competes as an athlete, he does not receive the victor's crown unless he competes according to the rules."